Board of Directors

 Patient Advocate, Writer, Speaker, Life Coach

-Bunny is a Patient advocate for the American Society of Clinical Oncology, a committee member on the molecular tumor board for the Targeted Agent Profiling Utilization Registry (TAPUR) study and liaison to the AYA adolescents and young adult working group, National Cancer Institute (NCI) supported Alliance for Clinical Trials in Oncology.
+Bunny Leach is a registered Patient Advocate committee member for the American Society of Clinical Oncology, asco.org a committee member on the molecular tumor board for the Targeted Agent Profiling Utilization Registry (TAPUR) study tapur.org and liaison to the AYA adolescents and young adult working group for the Alliance for Clinical Trials in Oncology, a National Cancer Institute (NCI) supported Cancer Cooperative Group allianceforclinicaltrialsinoncology.org

 Bunny is the author of three books: